To Girls (Section 4, p57)

 pale-blue doves.
 Later you leaf through thick red

-storybooks.
+books of fairy tales.
 And sway on swings.
-And roll reed
+And roll

 And more — you sing.